dawnxchoo/data-portfolio-handbook/README.md

 *More details on these project ideas [here](https://www.askdatadawn.com/p/3-detailed-data-portfolio-projects-ideas-datasets)*

+**Beginner**
-**Beginner** \n Identify what makes videos successful by analyzing top-performing keywords, like-to-view ratios, and average sentiment.
+Identify what makes videos successful by analyzing top-performing keywords, like-to-view ratios, and average sentiment.
 Use an engagement score (views + likes + comments) to rank videos.

+**Intermediate**
-**Intermediate** \n Build a performance framework to evaluate content effectiveness over time.
+Build a performance framework to evaluate content effectiveness over time.
 Use percentiles, cohort analysis, and sentiment-to-performance correlations to uncover patterns and inform future strategy.

 **Advanced**